dwqs/react-virtual-list/README.md

 # react-virtual-list
 A tiny virtualization list component, supports dynamic height.

->Attention: In iOS UIWebViews, `scroll` events are not fired while scrolling is taking place; they are only fired after the scrolling has completed.
+>Attention: On iOS UIWebViews, `scroll` events are not fired while scrolling is taking place; they are only fired after the scrolling has completed.
 See [more](https://developer.mozilla.org/en-US/docs/Web/Events/scroll#Browser_compatibility)

 ## Install
 Using npm or yarn: